cask/cask/doc/guide/dsl.rst

    :var:`files` gives the files from the repository to include in the package, in the same format as :function:`files`.
 If omitted, try to take the files from the :file:`Cask` file of the repository.

+   :var:`archive` pins the package to the given archive identified by `name` by adding an entry to the Emacs variable ``package-pinned-packages``.
+   ``package-pinned-packages`` has been introduced in Emacs v24.4 therefore the pinning feature is not supported by older version.

 .. function:: development &rest body